kater-ai/kater-docs/doc/connect/Snowflake.md

 ```

 ## Kater Connection Setup
-Go to your Kater Portal and follow these steps to connect to Snowflake.
+Once your Snowflake role and user is ready, go to your Kater Portal and follow these steps to connect to Snowflake.

 1. Click on the `Connect` tab on the sidebar.